Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

   - Always sends full conversation text.
   - This can ignore conversation privacy options.
 - Automatically extend default warning expires based on warning point total thresholds
-- Anonymise warnings and warning alerts as a particular user or as a generic 'Moderation Staff' (WarningStaff phrase).
+- Anonymize warnings and warning alerts as a particular user or as a generic 'Moderation Staff' (WarningStaff phrase).
-  - Affects Alerts and Warnings.
+  - Retroactively affects Alerts and Warnings
-  - Does NOT change conversations.
+  - Only applies to future conversations
 - Round up warning expiry time to the nearest hour to avoid confusion over delays caused by XenForo task system's hourly schedule.
 - Option to log a warning summary to a thread.
 Phrase: Warning_Summary.Message, can use BBCode
 - New Warning Action actions triggered for the last valid warning action:
   - Post a new thread.
 Phrases Warning_Thread.Message & Warning_Thread.Title, can use BBCode.
   - Reply to an existing thread.
 Phrases Warning_Thread.Message, can use BBCode.
+- Prevent disclosure that a moderator is viewing/editing warnings to normal users
+- Allow censoring warning titles for normal users via regex to remove chunks of warning titles for public consumption
+  - New permission "Bypass warning title censor" to view raw warning title
+- Prevent the creator of a warning deleting warnings without permission
+  - New permission "Delete issued warnings"
+  - Enforces that moderators must have permission to delete warnings ("Delete issued warnings" or "Delete issued warnings" )
+  - By default, warnings are only viewable to the user and moderators

+New Moderator permissions
+- Delete issued warnings
+- Bypass warning title censor

 New Permission to control if a user can see who warned them.
 - View Warning Issuer.